bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 EOF
 ```
 The ``-l`` flag with ``wc`` counts the number of lines.
-This block of bash code will print the number of lines on the terminal screen:
+This block of bash code will print the number of lines to the terminal screen:
 ```
 2
 ```

-## STDOUT (Standard Out)
+## STDOUT (Standard Output)
 The normal non-error text on your terminal screen is printed via the **STDOUT** file descriptor.
 The **STDOUT** of a command can be redirected into a file, in such a way that the output of the command is written to a file instead of being printed on the terminal screen.
 This is done simply with the help of ``>`` and ``>>`` operators.